petermsiegel/f-string-apl/README.md

 useful objects for the duration of the ***current*** *APL* session.
 For example, the user may wish to:

-- have regularly used functions or operators *automatically* available, *or*
+- have regularly used functions or operators automatically available when needed, *or*
 - create objects that might be referred to, monitored, or modified during the session.